plerpsandplerps/Sprouting-Tales/_drafts/SuppliesandItems.md

 ---

-On the faceup side of every Supply is an **Item**.
+**Items** are the weapons, trinkets, and armor that Adventurers rely upon regularly.

+## Rarity

+Every Item has one of three rarities:
+1. Common;
+2. Uncommon; or,
+3. Rare;

+Common and Uncommon Items located are on the back of Supplies, while Rare Items are on Rare Item cards with their own face and back.
+There are three copies of every Common Item, two copies of every Uncommon Item, and one copy of every Rare Item.

+## Slots

+Each Adventurer has four **Slots**, zones where they keep Supplies and Items.
+Each Slot can hold up to one Item or up to four Supplies.
+If an Adventurer does not have any Slots available to hold an Item or Supply, they cannot pick up that Item or Supply.

+## Starting Items

+Newly created Adventurers begin with seven Supplies.

+The Party then uses Order to take turns exchanging their Supplies for any number of Common Items they can afford and up to one Uncommon Item they can afford.

 ## Finding Items

 When an Adventurer finds loot while exploring, the Guide asks the Player if their Adventurer found an Item or a Supply.

-If they choose to find a Supply, they gain a Supply facedown.
+1. If they choose to find a Supply, they gain a Supply facedown.

-If they choose to find an Item, they gain a Supply facedown.
+2. If they choose to find an Item, they gain a Supply facedown.
 Then turn that Supply faceup, making it an Item.

+## Rumors

+To be added

-## Starting Items
+## Crafting

-Newly created Adventurers begin with seven Supplies.
+To be added